Wellbeing & Mental Health

 We currently offer the following provisions to support well-being:

-Children’s Support Worker - At Mandeville we employ a Children’s Support Worker – Chrissy Lamming.
-Chrissy works directly with children in times of difficulty to support them emotionally – direct work can be offered to address a child’s anxiety, anger, family changes, friendships and self-esteem.
+We have a number of trained staff who work directly with children in times of difficulty to support them emotionally – direct work can be offered to address a child’s anxiety, anger, family changes, friendships and self-esteem.
 The work is personalised to meet each child’s needs and may involve therapeutic interventions such as Drawing and Talking therapy, 1:1 play sessions or simply time to talk through worries.
-Chrissy’s role is to remove emotional and social barriers to learning, supporting children to meet their full potential.

 Mandeville School uses a service called ‘Safe Space, Counselling in Schools’.
 Our allocated play therapist is called Bonnie Singh.
 We have worked with Safe Space for many years and Bonnie has a wealth of experience working with bereavement and loss, Self-esteem/self-confidence issues, anxiety, mental health issues and attachment disorders.
 The school pay for this service so there is no cost to families.